 Support for Program

-The District shall reserve one per cent (1%) of its Title I allocation for the purpose of promoting parent involvement and shall distribute to Title I schools not less than ninety-five percent (95%) of the reserved funds.
-Parents of participating students shall be provided the opportunity to help decide how this portion of the Title I funds will be allotted for parental involvement activities.
+The District shall reserve one per cent (1%) of its Title I allocation for the purpose of promoting parent and family engagement and shall distribute to Title I schools not less than ninety percent (90%) of the reserved funds with priority given to high-need schools.
+Parents and family of participating students shall be provided the opportunity to help decide how this portion of the Title I funds will be allotted for parent and family engagement activities.

-The District will provide coordination, technical assistance, and other support necessary to assist schools in planning and implementing effective parent involvement opportunities to improve student academic achievement and school performance and meet the goals of College, Career and Life Readiness.
+The District will provide coordination, technical assistance, and other support necessary to assist schools in planning and implementing effective parent and family engagement opportunities to improve student academic achievement and school performance and meet the goals of College, Career and Life Readiness.
 These measures may include, but shall not be limited to, the following:

-Designation of resources to assist in meaningful two-way communication between school and families; providing transportation options to meeting sites; implementing home visits, providing child-care for meetings; encouraging multiple venues of communication (traditional and electronic); providing information about access to parent resource centers, materials, opportunities; and improving communication and parenting skills, particularly those that will assist them in working with their child to improve his/her educational achievements.
+Designation of resources to assist in meaningful two-way communication between school and families; providing transportation options to meeting sites; implementing home visits, providing child-care for meetings; encouraging multiple venues of communication (traditional and electronic); providing information about access to parent and family resource centers, materials, opportunities; and improving communication and parenting skills, particularly those that will assist them in working with their child to improve his/her educational achievements.
 Resources may include individuals, agencies, materials, and services.

 Sharing options for coordinating and integrating Title I program strategies with services of other community programs, businesses, and agencies.

-Providing opportunities for parents to be involved in staff training activities to demonstrate the value of parent involvement and various techniques designed to successfully engage parents as equal partners in their child's education.
+Providing opportunities for parents and family to be engaged in staff training activities to demonstrate the value of parent and family engagement and various techniques designed to successfully engage parents and family as equal partners in their child's education.

-Convening semi-annual Title I meetings at convenient times to which all parents of participating children shall be invited and encouraged to attend to inform parents of their school's participation in and requirements for Title I programs and of their rights to be involved.
+Convening semi-annual Title I meetings at convenient times to which all parents and family of participating children shall be invited and encouraged to attend to inform them of their school's participation in and requirements for Title I programs and of their rights to be involved.

 CURRICULUM AND INSTRUCTION Z08.13451